EdgarasSp/Tic-Tac-Toe/README.md

 # **1. Introduction**
 > ##### [Table of Content](#table-of-contents)

-This game is a simple, more ethnical version of the original hangman game.
-The purpose of this game design is to be more sensible and inclusive for younger players.
-Let them experience the word guessing game without need to be shown the concept of hanging by drawing.
+Tic-tac-toe, is an old paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O.

-Game host three levels of difficultly, all players have 8 lives/wrong guesses regardless of the level, medium and hard levels add an additional level of urgency by introducing a timer function and furthermore increasing the length of the words.
-The timer function limits the time player has available to them to make the guess before the games timer runs out, resulting in game over.
+This game is a simple, digital version of the game played against the computer.
+Game host three levels of difficultly from easy using 3 x 3 grid to hard using 5 x 5 grid to connect 5 to win.

-In addition, game runs a built in score function to encourage player to to get the perfect score of 60,80 and 120 points based on the difficulty setting.
+Game also keeps track of your win streaks, top 5 scores in each difficulty level are available within built in leaderboards.

-To test your skills or to beat the highest score, please use the following link to play the [HANGMAN](https://edgarassp.github.io/hangman/) game!
+To test your skills and beat the highest score, please use the following link to play the [Tic Tac Toe](https://tic-tac-toe-esp.herokuapp.com/) game!
-To view the code, please use the following link: [EdgarasSp GitHub](https://github.com/EdgarasSp/hangman) repository.
+To view the code, please use the following link: [EdgarasSp GitHub](https://github.com/EdgarasSp/Tic-Tac-Toe) repository.
 <br>

 # **2. Initial Development**